Tear Clinic

 • LipiFlow Thermal Pulsation treatment

-• BlephEx Microblepharoexfoliation for deep cleaning of the eye lashes and eye lid margins
+• BlephEx Micro blepharon-exfoliation for deep cleaning of the eye lashes and eye lid margin

 • Tea tree oil & 40 day Cliradex treatment for Demodex blepharitis